d4n3sh/thedaneshproject/content/posts/2009-06-26-mozilla-firefox-3-5-rc3-released.md

 Also, check out the [demos][4] to see what Firefox 3.5 is capable of.

-Take release candidate for a spin, you&#8217;ll realize it&#8217;s much faster compared to the previous versions of the browser.
-However, remember that it&#8217;s not the final product.
+Take release candidate for a spin, you'll realize it's much faster compared to the previous versions of the browser.
+However, remember that it's not the final product.
 Some extensions might not work and you might run into a few bugs.

 [Download Firefox RC3][2]